DanielMoores/cse430-project-1/README.md

 Scheduling Queues

 This is a project from our CSE 430 Operating Systems class at Arizona State University.
-There is a project description PDF located inside the other_docs folder.
+There is a project specification PDF located inside /cse430-project-1/extras/specifications/.

-Included in this project is a makefile, a test script, and test cases (only one so far, more to come) To run the test script, navigate to the root folder of the project
+Included in this project is a makefile, a test script, and test cases (only one so far, more to come) To run the test script, run:

-  cd ~/path/to/project/cse430-project-1/

-Then call

-  ./test_script
+  /cse430-project-1/tools/testing/test_script.sh

 The test script will call the makefile to build the project, then compare the test input/output to the expected output, show if there are any differences (and WHAT the differences are), then will